V0ly0/Spam-Kick-Voice-Discord-Bot/README.md

 ## Support

-If you encounter any issues or have questions about Bot Kick, feel free to join our support server: [[Bot Kick Support Server](https://discord.gg/hrxaZdBMbu)https://discord.gg/hrxaZdBMbu](#)
+If you encounter any issues or have questions about Bot Kick-30, feel free to join our support server: [Bot Kick-30 Support Server](https://discord.gg/hrxaZdBMbu)

 Happy moderation!